4th grade Science

 Mystery Science - Invisible Forces - Forces, Motion and Magnets

 Mystery #1 Push and Pull Forces: How could you win a tug-of-war against a bunch of adults?
-If you've missed the lesson, click on the image below, to the left (the link is good for 10 days after we have started the lesson)
+If you've missed the lesson, click on the image below, to the left (the link is good for 10 days after we have started the lesson).
+If you want to catch up with us, ask Ms. Dekker for the supplies.

 In this Mystery, students will see that by learning to think about pushes and pulls — forces — they can accomplish extraordinary things!
 In the activity, Hopper Popper, students make a folded piece of cardboard jump high in the air, propelled by the pulling force of a rubber band.
 They discuss the forces involved in making this “Hopper Popper” jump.